Cornell-Tech-Urban-Tech-Hub/atlas-of-urban-tech/cases/new-york-usa/index.md

 **Wireless Water Meters**.
-Wireless water meter is the city's argest-scale IoT project initiaetd by the Department of Environmental Protection.
-There are wirelessly connected water meters integrated to the buildings, and these meters allow DEP to monitor water usage in over 800,000 buildings across the city, eliminating the need to send physical inspectors to read meters, and also alert residents when they might have a leak, based on tracked increases in use, or whether a building is inhabited when it isn’t supposed to be, among other benefits.
+Wireless water meters are the city's largest-scale IoT project initiated by the Department of Environmental Protection (DEP).
+Wirelessly connected water meters are integrated to buildings, allowing DEP to monitor water usage in over 800,000 buildings across the city.
+Wireless water meters eliminate the need to send physical inspectors to read meters, and alert residents when they might have a leak based on tracked increases in use or whether a building is inhabited when it isn’t supposed to be.
 ![Alt Text / Responsive Traffic Management](./dep-water-meters.jpeg "Responsive Traffic Management")

 **Responsive Traffic Management**.
 New York City has 6,000 miles of streets which are used by more than 5,000 public buses, 13,000 yellow taxis, countless vehicles, and millions of commuters daily.
-Midtown in Motion is a technologyenabled traffic management system that uses real-time traffic information from a variety of sources, such as microwave sensors, traffic video cameras and EZPass readers to gather traffic flow information to monitor and respond to various traffic conditions and strategically adjust the green light time to optimize the transportation efficiency.
+Midtown in Motion is a technology-enabled traffic management system that uses real-time traffic information from a variety of sources such as microwave sensors, traffic video cameras, and EZPass readers to gather traffic flow information.
+The system uses this information to monitor and respond to traffic conditions and strategically adjust green light times to optimize transportation efficiency.

 ![Alt Text / Responsive Traffic Management](./traffic-mgmt.jpeg "Responsive Traffic Management")

 **Citi Bike**.
-The way in which New Yorkers travel around the city has been transformed by Citi Bike, and the system is constantly expanding into previously underserved areas.
+Citi Bike has transformed the ways that New Yorkers travel around the city, and the system is constantly expanding into previously underserved areas.
 The bike sharing program features internet-connected, solar-powered docking stations that allow users to access bikes using RFID key fobs, the CitiBike smartphone application, or by entering a code at a station kiosk.
-Smartphone users can check for bike and docking station availability and process payments as well.
-Citi Bike also publishes data report monthly with the intention of being open and transparent with  customers and the residents.
+Smartphone users can use the app to check for bike and docking station availability and process payments as well.
+Citi Bike also publishes data report monthly with the intention of being open and transparent with customers and residents.

 ![Alt Text / CitiBike Station in New York City](./Citi_Bike_Riding_Exp.jpg "Citi Bike Official Website")